imwally/linkview/README.md

-That is, unlike `urlview` it only reads valid HTML documents as it relies on the [goquery](https://github.com/puerkitobio/goquery) package to parse the HTML and find `a` elements.
+That is, unlike `urlview` it only reads valid HTML documents as it relies on the [goquery](https://github.com/puerkitobio/goquery) package to parse the HTML and find anchor elements.
 The advantage to this is being able to extract the text from a link or in the case of an image, the alt or title attributes.
 This gives more context to what the URL points to.
 Link text will show in the menu instead of just the URL.